Choosing the Right Azure Container Solution

 Advantages

-- Simplicity: Container Apps simplifies container deployment, making it accessible to developers without extensive container orchestration knowledge.
+- Simplicity: Abstracts underlying infrastructure, making deployment accessible to developers without extensive orchestration knowledge

-- Cost-Efficiency: The automatic scaling feature means you only pay for the resources you use.
-During periods of low traffic, you’re not overpaying for unused resources, resulting in cost savings.
+- Cost-Efficiency: You only pay for the resources you use.
+During periods of low traffic, you're not overpaying

 Limitations